gayegul/jsPractice/README.md

 # jsPractice

-A collection of various practices and solutions to publicly available challenges
+A collection of various JavaScript practices and solutions to publicly available challenges